What is ecommerce fulfillment?

 Clothing items are the most commonly returned online retail products, accounting for 75% of all returns

 .
 Don’t let the returns process discourage you.
 If you are new to ecommerce, it’s essential to keep high-return product categories

 in mind and have a policy and process for handling returns.
 With FBA, Amazon processes returns on your behalf.

 Customers expect reliable, timely order processing, no matter what size your business is.
-Outsourcing fulfillment is one way to help meet these expectations and provide a good customer experience.
-As you consider fulfillment options, keep the following factors in mind:
+Outsourcing fulfillment is one way to meet these expectations and provide a good customer experience.
+As you consider fulfillment options, here are a few factors to keep in mind:

 What’s the size of your ecommerce business?

 The scope of your operations will determine what type of fulfillment is right for your business.
 If you’re just starting your ecommerce business